-A wide variety of healthy pet treats are available commercially.
+A wide variety of healthy and organic dog treats and cat treats are available commercially.
 Knowing their differences will guarantee you select one that’s appropriate for your pet and their nutritional needs.

 Some of the most popular include functional treats, jerky treats, freeze-dried treats, and biscuits or crunchy treats.
 The list doesn't stop there!
 Keep reading to find out more about what these various options can do to ensure your dog or cat's health.

 These are possibly the most important treats you could add to your pet's diet.
 They are designed to provide specific health benefits and we'll bet you've seen some before.
 Popular examples include dental chews as well as treats that contain added ingredients to support digestion, joint health, or the immune system.

 It's important to consult your holistic veterinarian before feeding functional treats.
 You want to make sure they are appropriate for your pet's unique nutritional and health needs.
 Your vet may even have some great suggestions on options to choose from, but never be afraid to suggest alternatives you've found in your search of the treat aisle.

 These kinds of treats are a big win with almost every pet because high-quality jerky treats balance taste and texture in a paleo-inspired, grain-free snack.
 Always choose treats made with a limited number of natural, minimally processed, and reliably sourced ingredients.
 There's no reason for fillers or an excess of chemical preservatives with this style of treat.

 You'll want to avoid low-quality jerky treats manufactured in China, as several brands have been suspected of causing sickness and death in pets in recent years.
 If you're ever in doubt about where the treat was manufactured or where the ingredients were sourced from, just avoid it and choose something else you can have confidence in.
 There are enough reliable options available that there's no need to take a gamble with your pet's health.